KingsleyUdegbunam/GitHub-Tutorial/README.md

 # GitHub Tutorial

-This is me learning to  get a hang of Git and GitHub.
+This is me learning to  get a hang of Git and GitHub!